-- Pamukkale Turkish Restaurant: Ran by a man from Turkey, it offers Turkish, Kazakh, and Mongolian meals for reasonable prices from 10 am to 10pm.
+- Pamukkale Turkish Restaurant: The oldest and busiest restaurant in Olgii, it offers Turkish, Kazakh, and Mongolian meals for reasonable prices from 10 am to 10pm.
 Wifi available, No alcohol.
 A coffee shop located behind the restaurant with lattes made from freshly ground coffee beans, along with smoothies, Turkish teas, and cakes.

 - Blue Wolf Restaurant: In front of the Blue Wolf Ger Camp, services Kazakh, Mongolian, and International meals catering to foreigners.
 Serves breakfast, lunch, and dinner.
 Live entertainment during the summer months.
 Located 1 km south of the center on the road to Hovd.

 - Makhsum Center Restaurant: Located in a new 5-story hotel directly behind the theatre.
 The restaurant has a large variety of dishes ranging from Mongolian dishes to pizza, burgers, curry, and pastas.
 Drink menu includes cappuccinos, coffee, smoothies, and cocktails.

 - Bai-Oake Restaurant: Located on the Central Square.
 Specializes in Kazakh and Mongolian dishes including some of the traditional Kazakh dishes not found in other restaurants.
 Coffee shop located on the first floor with fancy coffees and smoothies.

 - Owl Sky Restaurant/ Momo Hot Pot: Located on Sagsai Road, east of AH4, between Tsambagarav Supermarket and Central Square.
 Serves Chinese, Korean, and Mongolian hot pot dishes cooked at your table.
 Cooked dishes and alcohol available.